-The Plant Pathology section goes back to 1953 when it was part of the Commonwealth Department of Territories and W. Stahl became the first resident plant pathologist in the Northern Territory (NT).
-In 1962, a Plant Pathology collection was started, which became the NT Plant Pathology Herbarium (DNAP).
-The section was relocated from Darwin city to Berrimah Farm , when the Berrimah Agricultural Laboratory building was inaugurated on 22 Nov 1974, about one month before cyclone Tracy, which devastated Darwin.
+The Plant Pathology section goes back to 1953 when it was part of the Commonwealth Department of Territories and W Stahl became the first resident plant pathologist in the Northern Territory (NT).
+In 1962, a plant pathology collection was started, which became the NT Plant Pathology Herbarium (DNAP).
+The section was relocated from Darwin city to Berrimah Farm , when the Berrimah Agricultural Laboratory building was inaugurated on 22 November 1974, about one month before Cyclone Tracy, which devastated Darwin.

 In 1978, the NT was granted self-government and the Plant Pathology section was transferred from the Commonwealth Department of Interior to the then newly-formed NT Department of Industrial Development.

 From 1977, when a serial record began, to the end of 2015, the laboratory has received about 28,000 samples for diagnosis.

 The Plant Pathology section provides the following services:

 - diagnostics of plant diseases and information on plant disease management